 Volunteer drivers are allocated one or two older people (current guidelines state that volunteers can only take one client in their car) who they collect from their homes and take to our gentle exercise classes or one of our clubs, returning them home later.

 Volunteers find it rewarding to get to know the older people and to see them benefit from our services.
 Volunteers also enjoy being part of our friendly teams.
 Older people really appreciate their drivers, as it gives them the confidence and reassurance they need to start going out.

 Gentle Exercise Class Volunteer Driver

-Volunteers are allocated one or two older people to drive to and from our Postural Stability Instruction (PSI) exercise classes at the Renewal Family Centre on Lode Lane.
-Volunteers usually spend about 2 or 2.5 hours per week in this role, including one hour spent having a cup of tea or coffee in the cafe with other drivers, or taking a quiet break, whilst the older person takes part in the class.
+Volunteers drive an older person or two to and from our Postural Stability Instruction (PSI) exercise classes at the Renewal Family Centre on Lode Lane.
+Volunteers spend about 2 or 2.5 hours per week in this role, including one hour having a drink in the cafe with other drivers, or taking a quiet break, whilst the older person takes part in the class.

-The classes, which build strength and confidence for older people with a history of falls, take place on Monday and Thursday mornings, and Wednesday afternoons, term-time only.
+The classes take place on Monday and Thursday mornings, and Wednesday afternoons, term-time only.
 Occasional drivers also needed.

-We are also looking for Volunteer Drivers to bring people to our Wednesday Afternoon Club at St Margaret's Church Hall in Olton.
+We are also looking for Volunteer Drivers to bring people to our Wednesday Afternoon Club at Moseley Cricket Club in Shirley.

 Volunteers collect one or two older people from their homes and bring them to the club for 12.45pm every Wednesday, and take them home when the club finishes at 3.00pm.